xwpken/jax-fem-debug/inverse/README.md

 ## Formulation

-In this tutorial, we compare the derivatives computed by automatic differentiation and finite difference method.
-The same hyperelastic body as in our hyperelastic example is considered here, i.e., a unit cube with a neo-Hookean solid model.
+In this tutorial, we demostrate the process to calculate the derivative by automatic differentiation and validate the results by the finite difference method.
+The same hyperelastic body as in our [hyperelasticity example](https://github.com/tianjuxue/jax-fem/tree/main/demos/hyperelasticity) is considered here, i.e., a unit cube with a neo-Hookean solid model.
 In addition, we have the following definitions:
 * $\Omega=(0,1)\times(0,1)\times(0,1)$ (a unit cube)
 *  $b=[0, 0, 0]$
 * $\Gamma_{D}=(0,1)\times(0,1)\times0$